microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 + Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))

 ## Getting Started
-For this challenge, you will prepare FHIR data for importing into Azure API for FHIR with FHIR-Bulk Loader.
-You will need to examine some of the data for problems and determine what the issue with the data is.
+For this challenge, you will upload FHIR data for import into Azure API for FHIR with FHIR-Bulk Loader.
+You will need to examine some of the data for problems and determine what issues are preventing the data from being ingested.

 ## Step 1 - Download Sample Data

-1. Download the following files to your desktop
+1. Download the following files to your desktop:
     + [good_bundles.zip](./samples/good_bundles.zip)
     + [bad_bundles.zip](./samples/bad_bundles.zip)

+## Step 2 - Read about FHIR-Bulk Loader operation

+1. Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for instructions on how to upload bulk FHIR data into Azure API for FHIR using FHIR-Bulk Loader (the process simply involves uploading files to a blob storage container in Azure).

+**Keep in mind that you already deployed an instance of FHIR-Bulk Loader in Challenge-01.**

 ## Step 2 - Upload Sample Data